 Why it matters

-• Kristen Welker's interview with Mike Johnson highlighted tensions over military use against citizens, reflecting ongoing political divides.
+- Kristen Welker's interview with Mike Johnson highlighted tensions over military use against citizens, raising concerns about civil liberties.

-• The questioning on federal worker layoffs amid a government shutdown underscores the urgency of legislative negotiations.
+- The discussion on federal worker layoffs amid a government shutdown underscores the urgent economic implications for many Americans.

-• Accusations of strategic delays in swearing-in Rep.-elect Grijalva raise concerns about transparency in Congress.
+- Accusations of strategic delays in swearing-in Rep.-elect Grijalva point to partisan maneuvering affecting legislative processes.

 What’s next

-• Watch for upcoming votes on government funding as the shutdown continues to affect federal operations.
+- Watch for upcoming votes on government funding as the shutdown continues to impact federal operations.